Belasco (Marvel Comics): Fictional character biography

-Quest for Magik

-Cast into an even lower level of hell by his disappointed gods, Belasco used the life-force of a low level demon to regain access to the Limbo dimension after seeing a version of Magik (Illyana Rasputin) alive which was brought back when the Scarlet Witch House of M. Once there, Belasco fought his way through Amanda Sefton's minions and even used a Bloodstone containing a portion of Illyana's soul, to resurrect Illyana in her Darkchylde form to overthrow Sefton, however his creation had all of Illyana's memories but lacked her soul.
+Cast into an even lower level of hell by his disappointed gods, Belasco used the life-force of a low level demon to regain access to the Limbo dimension after seeing a version of Magik alive which was brought back when the Scarlet Witch House of M. Once there, Belasco fought his way through Amanda Sefton's minions and even used a Bloodstone containing a portion of Illyana's soul, to resurrect Illyana in her Darkchylde form to overthrow Sefton, however his creation had all of Illyana's memories but lacked her soul.
 Disappointed, Belasco banished her before battling the sorceress himself.
 As opposed to their first battle, Belasco was successful and cast Amanda out of Limbo, becoming Limbo's ruler once again.
 Belasco then summoned the New X-Men because he felt the scent of the House of M Magik on them.
 It is revealed that Belasco's fixation on Illyana is not simply for her powers, but also because he fell in love with her.
 Finally Belasco was defeated by Magik with the help of a reformed Pixie, who stabbed him with a 'Souldagger'.
 Now Magik is the new ruler of Limbo, served by S'ym and N'astirh and in search of her soul.

-Dark Web

 During the "Dark Web" storyline, Belasco saves Mary Jane Watson and Black Cat from some demons.
 He would like to make use of Black Cat to obtain his misplaced Soulsword from the Screaming Tower where they will have competition from the Thief Army, the Heven's Devils, the HYDRA Expedition Force Agares, and S'ym.
 To help them out, Belasco skins himself and uses part of his soul to make a Soul Compass.

+During the "Stark-Roxxon War" arc, it was revealed that Belasco was the backer for A.I.M. and Roxxon Energy Corporation's plan to do a merger with Stark Unlimited.
+In addition, he has enthralled Doctor Druid to serve him.
+A.I.M. and Roxxon's plans failed when Stark Unlimited's Board of Directors learned of Belasco's involvement.

+During the "One World Under Doom" storyline, Belasco was revealed to have made a deal with Vishte Taru for the power enough to help him defeat Doctor Doom.
+He and Doctor Druid crash the battle bring Iron Man, Taru, Melinda May, and Black Widow to his lair and mentions his role as broker for the Dark Consortium.
+When Iron Man defeated Taru, Belasco mentions to Iron Man that this is the second time he cost him a business partner and makes a vow that Iron Man will not cost him third attempt at getting one.
+With Taru binded by Doctor Druid's magic, Belasco sends Iron Man, May, and Black Widow back to Earth.